-Creative translation workshops: schools
+Creative translation workshops: schools/young people

 - Gŵyl Haf Festival of Translated Literature and Arts, June 2021: introduction to creative translation from Arabic.
 Hour-long online workshop for Year 5 pupils at a primary school in Monmouthshire